unibodatascience/BBS-DeepTextMining/index.md

 - B. Liu and L. Zhang.
 [A survey of opinion mining and sentiment analysis.
 In Mining Text Data](http://www.cs.uic.edu/~lzhang3/paper/opinion_survey.pdf), Editors C. Aggarwal and C. Xiang Zhai.
 Springer.
 - Lei Zhang, Shuai Wang, and Bing Liu.
 [Deep learning for sentiment analysis: A survey.
 In Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery](https://arxiv.org/abs/1801.07883), 8(4).
 - Tang D., Zhang M. Deep Learning in Sentiment Analysis.
 [In Deep Learning in Natural Language Processing](https://www.dropbox.com/s/yzeheq8zuh0owmi/Optional_Deep_Learning_in_Sentiment_A nalysis.pdf?dl=0).
 Springer

+### Assesment
+A project work on topics of Data Mining and/or Text Mining approved by the one of the teachers, followed by the oral discusison on both modules.

 ### Contact and student meeting